Inventory management is the process of organizing and managing stock throughout the supply chain.

 1. Avoid spoilage

-If you’re selling a product that has an expiry date, like food or makeup, there’s a very real chance it will go bad if you don’t sell it in time.
+If you’re selling a product that has an expiry date, like coffee or tea, there’s a very real chance it will go bad if you don’t sell it in time.
 Managing inventory effectively helps you avoid unnecessary spoilage.

 2. Avoid dead stock

-Dead stock is stock that can no longer be sold but not necessarily because it expired—it could have gone out of season, out of style, or otherwise become irrelevant.
+Dead stock is stock that can no longer be sold—not because it's expired, but rather because it may have gone out of season, out of style, or otherwise become irrelevant.
 By adopting a diligent strategy, you can address this costly inventory mistake.